Table of Contents

 • Choose Clerk when you want search to be one part of an integrated CRO toolset that also covers recs and messaging.

-• Test query speed, how the system handles zero results, and merchandising rules using your actual catalog size, not just the demo data.
+• Stress test query speed, zero‑result handling, and merchandising rules at your real catalog size, not the demo dataset.

-• Find out who manages synonym logic, stop-words, and boosting rules each month—is it your developers, merchandisers, or the vendor?
+• Ask who owns synonym logic, stop‑words, and boosting rules month‑to‑month: dev, merch, or the vendor.

 Clerk vs Bloomreach & Dynamic Yield: suite vs operator‑friendly

-Clerk is aimed at teams who want the benefits of AI without needing a full personalization department.
-Its features focus on what drives revenue fastest for most mid-market and growing retailers: better product discovery, smarter recommendations, automated audience building, and campaigns based on commerce data, not just clicks.
+Clerk targets operators who want similar AI leverage without needing a personalization department.
+The feature set focuses on what moves revenue fastest for most mid‑market and growth retailers: better discovery, smarter recommendations, automated audience building, and lifecycle campaigns that run on commerce data, not just clicks.
+If your retention stack runs through Klaviyo (or a similar ESP), the practical question is how quickly you can turn on behavioral segments that finance will accept as incremental.

 • Lean toward Bloomreach/Dynamic Yield if you have central teams managing experiences across markets and channels with strong IT backing.